ferreum/distanceutils/README.rst

 >>> level.settings.name = 'My changed level'
 >>> level.write("my_changed_level.bytes")

-The module's `doc string`_ provides further introduction for reading files.

 For an advanced introduction, see `General Usage`_.

 For more example usages, see the scripts provided with the distance_scripts_